|Page (1) of 1 - 10/30/12||email article||print page|

 By Susan Heavey

-But on Tuesday, just hours after the worst of the once-hurricane knocked out power for 2.4 million people in the state just south of New York City, Christie applauded Obama and his administration's Federal Emergency Management Agency in interviews on nearly every major television network.
+The unlikely partnership began just hours after the worst of the storm knocked out power for 2.4 million people in New Jersey, south and west of New York City.
+Christie was quick to applaud Obama and the Federal Emergency Management Agency in interviews on major television networks on Tuesday morning.

 "The federal government response has been great.
 I was on the phone at midnight again last night with the president personally," he told NBC's "Today" program.

 "The president has been outstanding in this.
-The folks at FEMA ... have been excellent," said Christie, once thought to be a contender for the White House or Romney's vice presidential pick.
+The folks at FEMA ... have been excellent," said Christie, once thought to be a contender for the White House this time around or possibly Romney's vice presidential pick.

 "I can't thank the president enough for that," Christie told CBS.

-(Reporting By Susan Heavey; Editing by Mohammad Zargham)
+(Reporting By Susan Heavey; Editing by Fred Barbash and Claudia Parsons)

 Related Keywords:US , STORM , SANDY , NEWJERSEY , CHRISTIE